Shellie-Lewis/WAPS/README.md

-# WAPS
+# Website Accessibility Practical System
-Website Accessibility Practical System
+Learn web design for diverse users or assess an existing website